aknackiron/testdroid-documentation/README.md

-This is `gh-pages` branch of testdroid-documentation.
-You are probably looking for [Testdroid documentation](http://docs.testdroid.com).
+This is `gh-pages` branch of testdroid-documentation repository.
+You are probably looking for [Bitbar Testing documentation](http://docs.testdroid.com).